-Our eight session Virtual Summer Art Camp program is designed for all ages (even adults!).
+Our nine session Virtual Summer Art Camp program is designed for all ages (even adults!).
 We’ve tried to design it so that even the most beginner artist can participate — even if the only tool that you have at home is a ballpoint pen or a marker.
-Art camp participants will be introduced to the basics of using drawing and painting tools, and will then explore art concepts like shape, value, and composition, ultimately putting them all together to complete your very own Crystal Cove-inspired drawing or painting!
+Art camp participants will be introduced to the basics of using drawing and painting tools, and will then explore art concepts like shape, value, and composition, ultimately putting them all together to complete your very own Crystal Cove-inspired drawing or painting.

 To participate, all you need to do is find your favorite artistic tool and click on the turquoise links below to get started!

-Note: This program is free for everyone!
+Note: This program is free for everyone.
 If you’d like to become a Crystal Cove Conservancy member or donate to support our work, you can do so here!

 Session 1: Tools & Techniques